ja-guzzle/docs/docs/How to guides/Administration/Environment config/Repository database.md

 Step 11 :  Save the changes and Initialize the database via click on Initialize.

 The Guzzle UI will auto-detect if the repository tables are present, and it will show
+< Guzzle UI will auto-detect if the repository tables are present or not and if it is present than Guzzle will show option as reinitialize database.
+If you reinitialize your all existing data in guzzle tables will be lost and new will created. >

 :::note
 On Initialize guzzle will create a database table related to guzzle jobs if the database is already initialized then guzzle will show an option as reinitialize to reinitialize the database.